Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Overview of the remaining sections

 \subsection{The main definitions}

-We introduce all but one of the objects central to our proof of Theorem \ref{thm:main1} in advance.
-(The definition that we skip for now is not as succinct as those below.)
+We introduce all but one of the objects central to the proof of Theorem \ref{thm:main1} in advance.
+The definition that we skip for now is not as succinct as those below.